microsoft/TypeScript-Website/packages/handbook-v1/en/Unions and Intersections.md

 }
 </style>

-All of the above types have a field named `state`:
+All of the above types have a field named `state`, and then they also have their own fields:

 <table class='tg' width="100%">
   <tbody>